Associate Degree of Health

 Table of contents

 To be eligible for the award of Associate Degree of Health a candidate shall successfully complete the equivalent of sixteen (16) units (192 credit points) comprising:

 - all units listed in Part A; and

-- five (5) units from the chosen stream from Part B; and
+- all units from chosen stream from Part B; and

-- one eight (8) unit stream from Part C
+- all units from chosen stream from Part C

-- Students must complete all units from Part A and Part B before proceeding to Part C, except for students who choose the Psychological Science Stream.
+- Students must complete all units from Part A and a minimum of 5 units (5) from Part B before proceeding to Part C.

 Schedule of units